attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/Speech/Vb/app1/README.txt

                           access token information.
 If the parameter is not configured, it will take the default value as ~\\SpeechApp1AccessToken.txt.
                           Give read/write access to this file.)

+7) X-Arg		: This is optional key, the value of the this key is sent as an X-Arg hearder, which should contain name value pair separated by semicolan Ex: name=value,name1=value1.

+8) SpeechContext	: This is mandatory key, the value of the this key is used to populate Speech Context drop down list.
+The value of this key should contain list of speech context values separated by semicolan

 Note: You must update parameters 1-2 after you promote your application from 'Sandbox'